Service Interruption

 Sheikah Slate device

-We add a complementary compute layer our myth based social layer that draws inspiration from video games and other forms of interactive storytelling that center imagination, joy and cultural identity.
-The keo webputer builds on the web browser as a widely accessible networked platform for creative production and experimentation following in the same light as our primers, as seen manifest in the Lively kernel and the Croquet WebOS architectures.
+We add a complementary compute layer our myth based social layer that draws inspiration from video games and other forms of interactive storytelling that center individual agency, narrative choice, and collaborative world-building.
+These systems encourage exploration, play, and creative expression within rich, immersive environments — following in the same light as our primers, as seen manifest in the Lively kernel and the Croquet WebOS architectures.

 Inspired by